kvkcon/atecup_2025VLN/README.md

 # Introduction

 **This repository is a specialized branch of the gym-unrealcv project, tailored to simulate rescue task scenarios.
-It provides an interactive reinforcement learning (RL) environment where agents can be trained and tested in virtual rescue missions.**
+It provides an interactive environment where agents can be trained and tested for rescue task in virtual worlds.**

 # Installation

 ## Dependencies

-- UnrealCV

-- Gym

-- CV2

-- Matplotlib

-- Numpy

-- Docker(Optional)

-- Nvidia-Docker(Optional)
+UnrealCV, Gym, CV2, Numpy, Docker(Optional), Nvidia-Docker(Optional)

 We recommend you use [anaconda](https://www.continuum.io/downloads) to install and manage your Python environment.